 Your daycare provider should have plenty of toys that your toddler can rotate between.
 Make sure they aren’t getting too much screen time, and ask your provider if they make time for arts and crafts.

 If you have read this far, you have probably gathered I am a little sore about our experience with Miss Jane.
 Let me say–MOST daycare providers will be good with your children.
 People are generally good.

-She inspired me to write this post though, because it occurred to me just how difficult it can be to know whether or not you are seeing warnings signs of a bad daycare provider, or if you may just be a little “awkward”.
+Miss Jane inspired me to write this post because it occurred to me just how difficult it can be to know whether or not you are seeing warnings signs of a bad daycare provider, or if you may just be a little “awkward”.